Tsirelson's problem and an embedding theorem for groups arising from non-local games: The embedding theorem and consequences

 It is well-known that $H_0$ has no non-trivial linear representations, and that the generators $a,b,c,d$ of $H_0$ have infinite order \cite{Hi51, Be94}.
 Let $H = H_0 \times \Z_2$, and let $J \in H$ denote the generator of the $\Z_2$-factor.
 Let $G$ be the HNN extension of $H$ by the automorphism of $\langle a, J \rangle \iso \Z \times \Z_2$ sending $J \mapsto J$ and $a \mapsto aJ$.
 By the properties of the HNN extension, $H$ is a subgroup of $G$, and in particular $J$ is non-trivial in $G$.
 Furthermore, we can construct a presentation for $G$ from a presentation of $H$ by adding a generator $x$ and relations $[x,J]=1$ and $[x,a]=J$.
 The former relation implies that $J$ is central in $G$.
 Finally, if $\pi$ is a finite-dimensional representation of $G$, then $\pi|_{H_0}$ is trivial, and in particular, $\pi(a) = \Id$.
 But this implies that

 as required. \end{proof} We note that any non-residually-finite group can be used in place of Higman's group in the above proof.

 It would be interesting to know the smallest linear system for which the corresponding game can be played perfectly only with commuting-operator strategies.
 No effort is made to reduce the size of the linear system in the proof of Theorem \ref{T:embedding}, and the main construction from Section \ref{S:wagonwheel} depends on the number of variables and the total length of the relations in the presentation of $G$.
 If we naively follow the proof through for the group in Corollary \ref{C:tsirelson}, we get a linear system with roughly 600 variables and 450 linear relations.
 Making some obvious improvements in Section \ref{S:involutions} can get this down to 400 variables and 300 relations.
-It seems likely that this is far from the smallest possible example.

 The second consequence concerns the difficulty of determining whether a non-local game has a perfect commuting-operator strategy. \begin{cor} It is undecidable to determine if a binary linear system game has a perfect commuting-operator strategy. \end{cor} \begin{proof} By Theorem \ref{T:games}, determining if a binary linear system game has a perfect strategy is equivalent to determining if $J \neq 1$ in a solution group.
-Because Theorem \ref{T:embedding} is constructive, this is in turn equivalent to the following decision problem: \textit{given a group presentation $G=\langle S:R \rangle$ and a word $J$ in the generators $S$ such that $J \in Z(G)$ and $J^2=1$, decide if $J=1$ in $G$}.
+Because Theorem \ref{T:embedding} is constructive, this is in turn equivalent to the following decision problem: \textit{given a finite group presentation $G=\langle S:R \rangle$ and a word $J$ in the generators $S$ such that $J \in Z(G)$ and $J^2=1$, decide if $J=1$ in $G$}.